-This information is being collected for the purpose of making a special disclosure of pecuniary interests under clause 4.36(c) of the Model Code of Conduct for Local Councils in NSW (the Model Code of Conduct).
+This information is being collected for the purpose of making a special disclosure of pecuniary interests under sub-clause 4.36(c) of the Model Code of Conduct for Local Councils in NSW (the Model Code of Conduct).

-The special disclosure must relate only to a pecuniary interest that a Councillor has in the Councillor's principal place of residence, or an interest another person (whose interests are relevant under clause 4.3 of the Model Code of Conduct) has in that person's principal place of residence.
+The special disclosure must relate only to a pecuniary interest that a councillor has in the councillor's principal place of residence, or an interest another person (whose interests are relevant under clause 4.3 of the Model Code of Conduct) has in that person's principal place of residence.

-Clause 4.3 of the Model Code of Conduct states that you will have a pecuniary interest in a matter because of the pecuniary interest of your spouse or your de facto partner or your relative or because your business partner or employer has a pecuniary interest.
-You will also have a pecuniary interest in a matter because you, your nominee, your business partner or your employer is a member of a company or other body that has a pecuniary interest in the matter.
+Clause 4.3 of the Model Code of Conduct states that a person will have a pecuniary interest in a matter because of the pecuniary interest of their spouse, de facto partner or relative or because their business partner or employer has a pecuniary interest.
+A Council official will also have a pecuniary interest in a matter because they, their nominee, business partner or employer is a member of a company or other body that has a pecuniary interest in the matter.

-"Relative" is defined by clause 4.4 of the Model Code of Conduct as meaning your, your spouse's or your de facto partner's parent, grandparent, brother, sister, uncle, aunt, nephew, niece, lineal descendant or adopted child and the spouse or de facto partner of any of those persons.
+"Relative" is defined by clause 4.4 of the Model Code of Conduct as meaning a spouse's, de facto partner's parent, grandparent, brother, sister, uncle, aunt, nephew, niece, lineal descendant or adopted child and the spouse or de facto partner of any of those persons.

-You must not make a special disclosure that you know or ought reasonably to know is false or misleading in a material particular.
+A Council official must not make a special disclosure that they know or ought reasonably to know is false or misleading in a material particular.
 Complaints about breaches of these requirements are to be referred to the Office of Local Government and may result in disciplinary action by the Chief Executive of the Office of Local Government or the NSW Civil and Administrative Tribunal.